-For all Line Class and Tippet Class categories, the catch must weigh at least 1⁄2 as much as the Line Class or Tippet Class.
-For example, a fish entered for the 6 kg.
-(12 lb.)
-Line Class or Tippet Class category must weigh a minimum of 2.72 kg.
-(6 lb.).
+For all Line Class and Tippet Class categories, the catch must weigh at least $\frac{1}{2}$ as much as the Line Class or Tippet Class.
+For example, a fish entered for the 6-kilogram (12-pound) Line Class or Tippet Class category must weigh a minimum of 2.72 kilograms (6 pounds).